aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="zJOc9"></a>
 #### 12、use --enableBalancePlan

-If the overall size of the data you want to copy is relatively uniform, you can specify the -- enableBalancePlan parameter to change the job allocation plan of Jindo distcp.
-Use this plan to evenly process the data volume of each task to achieve better distcp performance.<br />
+If the overall size of the data you want to copy is relatively uniform, you can specify the enableBalancePlan parameter to change the job execute plan of Jindo distcp.
+Use this plan to make the data volume of each task balance and achieve better distcp performance.<br />
-<br />The sample command is as follows:<br />
+<br />The sample command as follows:<br />

 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --enableBalancePlan --parallelism 20
 ```

-<br />This parameter cannot be used with the -- groupby and -- targetSize parameters.<br />
+<br />This parameter cannot be used with the --groupby and --targetSize parameters.<br />

 <a name="oM2mZ"></a>
 #### 13、--enableDynamicPlan

-In scenarios where the size of the data you want to copy is highly differentiated and there are many small files, you can specify the -- enableDynamicPlan parameter to change the job allocation plan of Jindo distcp, to achieve better distcp performance.<br />
+In scenarios where the size of the data you want to copy is highly differentiated such as there are many small files, you can specify the --enableDynamicPlan parameter to change the job execute plan of Jindo distcp, to achieve better distcp performance.<br />
 <br />
 The sample command is as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --enableDynamicPlan --parallelism 20
 ```
-<br />This parameter cannot be used with the -- groupby and -- targetSize parameters.<br />
+<br />This parameter cannot be used with the --groupby and --targetSize parameters.<br />

 <a name="ePqFH"></a>
-#### 14、use --**enableTransaction**
+#### 14、use --enableTransaction

 Jindo distcp uses task-level integrity by default.
-To ensure Job-level integrity and transaction support between jobs, you can use the -- enableTransaction parameter.<br />
+To ensure Job-level integrity and transaction support between jobs, you can use the --enableTransaction parameter.<br />
 <br />The sample command is as follows:<br />

 ```bash